-Extra-large load: If you have a lot of laundry, you can choose an extra-large load size.
+Extra-large load: If you have a lot of laundries, you can choose an extra-large load size.
 But be careful not to overburden your machine, as your garments must be able to tumble freely.
 So, if you want the greatest outcomes, avoid cramming them in the washer too firmly.

 It's not just about the size of your load.
 It's also about how you pack it.

 A full load is the best way to get the most out of your washing machine and avoid any unnecessary wear and tear on its components, as well as make sure that you don't end up with more than one load in a single cycle (which means less time for you, but more time for that pile of dirty laundry).
 So when it comes time to do laundry, remember these two things: fill those machines up with a full load, and avoid overfilling or underfilling issues by packing those clothes right into their designed spaces so they don't shift around while they're spinning in circles inside.

 So here's a little trick you may do to verify if your machine is overloaded: It's as simple as putting your hand inside the drum.
 If your hand fits between your clothes and the drum's wall, you have the ideal load size.
 If not, it's advisable to remove anything.
 If you discover that you have even more space in there, you can add more garments to conserve even more water.